 The people who are communicating with assertive communicators are likely to feel:

-- they can offer criticism without triggering a negative reaction;
+- They can offer criticism without triggering an adverse reaction,

 The best you can do when communicating with assertive communicators is to mimic their healthy and efficient style of communication.